-If possible when your in crowded places try and put your back and bag against a wall or a door.
+If possible when you’re in crowded places try and put your back and bag against a wall or a door.
 This will mean there’s no opportunity for anyone to get behind you.
 Often when I travel on the London Tube, which is crazy packed during rush hour, I will always stand with my back to the door, or to the walls at either side of it.

-9. Don’t fall asleep
+9. Careful where you fall asleep

 Falling asleep on public transport is one of the easiest ways for pickpockets to get your stuff.
 If you are tired then consider standing up to make it harder to fall asleep.
 Or if you can’t help but fall asleep, then put your hands in your pockets, or attach your stuff a lot more securely to try and prevent any mishaps.